Humboldt-Universität zu Berlin - Faculty of Mathematics and Natural Sciences - Databases and Information Systems

 Martin Kabierski

-I am a third-year Ph.D. student working in the Database and Information Systems group and a research associate of the research group "Sicherheit und Transparenz digitaler Prozesse" of the Weizenbaum-Insitut.
+I am a fourth-year Ph.D. student working in the Database and Information Systems group and a research associate of the research group "Sicherheit und Transparenz digitaler Prozesse" of the Weizenbaum-Insitut.

 My research interests include, among others: